alphagov/govuk-developer-docs/source/manual/transition-a-site.html.md

 We need to:

-1. Obtain the TXT record by submitting Fastly support request.
-You will need to provide 'Production bouncer' service ID and the subdomain you want to add.
+1. Obtain the TXT record by submitting a Fastly support request.
+You will need to provide the 'Production bouncer' service ID and the subdomain you want to add.
 See an [example of support request](https://support.fastly.com/hc/en-us/requests/700875).

 2. Add the DNS record to [govuk-dns-tf](https://github.com/alphagov/govuk-dns-tf) and apply terraform configuration.